Tony Takitani

-Tony Takitani (トニー滝谷) is a 2004 Japanese film directed by Jun Ichikawa, based on the short story by Haruki Murakami.
+Tony Takitani (トニー滝谷) is a 2004 Japanese drama film directed by Jun Ichikawa, based on the short story by Haruki Murakami.

 Inspiration

 Haruki Murakami was intrigued by the name Tony Takitani when, at a thrift shop on Maui, he found a yellow T-shirt that said, "Tony Takitani, House (D)."

 At the time, Takitani was running for office.
 Murakami decided to write the man's life story as this short story.